antrad1978/devops/openshift_activiti6/README.md

 # Quickstart

-You can create your custom docker image changing configuration files attached and creating your custom wars.
+It is possible to create your custom docker image simply changing configuration files attached and adding your custom wars.

 # References